Real Name | Melvin Jerome Blank |

 - Wondering what Mel Blanc's real name is?
 Mel Blanc's real name is Melvin Jerome Blank

-- Mel Blanc is United States
+- Wondering where Mel Blanc is from?
+Mel Blanc is from United States!

-- Mel Blanc was born on 1908-5-30
+- Mel Blanc celebrates their birthday on 5-30

-- Mel Blanc is 116 years old
+- What is Mel Blanc's age?
+Mel Blanc is 116 years old

-- Mel Blanc is a proud parent of 1 kids
+- Mel Blanc has 1 kids

 FAQ